666hwll/Wikipedia_RE/README.rst

     :target: https://pypi.python.org/pypi/wikipedia/
     :alt: License

-**Wikipedia** is a Python library that makes it easy to access and parse data from Wikipedia.
+**Wikipedia RE** is a Python library that makes it easy to access and parse data from Wikipedia - but less bloated than the normal wikipedia package.

 Search Wikipedia, get article summaries, get data like links and images from a page, and more.
 Wikipedia wraps the `MediaWiki